remodlai/legacy-task-manager/README.md

 ## 🧭 <a id="usage-guide"></a>Usage Guide

-Shrimp Task Manager offers a structured approach to AI-assisted programming through guided workflows and systematic task management.
+LexIQ Task Manager offers a structured approach to AI-assisted programming through guided workflows and systematic task management.

-### What is Shrimp?
+### What is LexIQ?

-Shrimp is essentially a prompt template that guides AI Agents to better understand and work with your project.
+LexIQ is essentially a prompt template that guides AI Agents to better understand and work with your project.
 It uses a series of prompts to ensure the Agent aligns closely with your project's specific needs and conventions.

 ### Research Mode in Practice